 Below you can see the difference between the United States’ potential real GDP (red) and the actual real GDP (blue).

 Generally, economic growth comes from an increase in the quantity or quality of productive resources (land, labor, and capital).
 Increasing the amount of land, labor, or capital increases the quantity of goods and services an economy can produce.
 When the quality of resources increases instead of the quantity, the productivity of those resources increases.
 Productivity is one of the most important ingredients to economic growth as it leads to greater output without any additional resources.

-Labor productivity, is the quantity of goods and services each worker produces per hour of work (on average).
-Mathematically productivity is found by dividing real GDP by the number of hours worked.
+Labor productivity is the quantity of goods and services each worker produces per hour of work (on average).
+Mathematically, productivity is found by dividing real GDP by the number of hours worked.

 Labor productivity can rise when new technologies are developed, there are greater quantities of physical capital, or when there is (perhaps most importantly) an increase in human capital.
 Human capital is the skills and knowledge of workers.
-The more skills and knowledge workers have, the more productive their will be.
+The more skills and knowledge workers have, the more productive they will be.
 Education, literacy rates, jobs training programs, etc. will all increase labor productivity and with that, economic growth.

 Physical capital formation also has a large impact on economic growth (and labor productivity).
 When a country has more physical capital per worker, each worker will be able to produce more output per hour (on average).
 When the government enacts policies to encourage investment in physical capital, or when interest rates fall (in the loanable funds market or money market), businesses purchase more physical capital (gross investment), and the rate of economic growth increases.